Federated Learning in Vehicular Networks: FL for Model Training in Vehicular Networks

 {Conventional approaches for training ML models in vehicular applications consider a central server, which collects the raw data from vehicular edge devices, computes gradients according to the current state of the model and the incoming data, then updates the model parameters accordingly.
 However, this approach cannot easily yield a model that can adapt to local changes as required by the applications.
-Many of the nodes in a given vehicular network cannot comply with the requirements for high transmission overhead and raw data privacy due to the highly dynamic and harsh communication channel, hindering the local adaptation capability of the model since the local data from those nodes cannot participate in the model training to better represent the distribution in the global dataset.
-Distributed training with an FL scheme enables adaptation to the data distribution since the gradients are computed on the edge device based on the local dataset, and the gradients themselves, instead of the much larger raw data, are transmitted to the central server.
-This not only reduces transmission overhead, but also does preserve raw data privacy.
+Many of the nodes in a given vehicular network cannot comply with the requirements for high transmission overhead and raw data privacy due to the highly dynamic and harsh communication channel, hindering the local adaptation capability of the model, since the local data from those nodes cannot participate in the model training to better represent the distribution of the global dataset.
+Decentralized training with FL scheme enables adaptation to the data distribution since the gradients are computed at the edge devices based on local datasets, and the model updates themselves, instead of the much larger raw data, are transmitted to the central server.
+This not only reduces the transmission overhead, but also provides some level of privacy.
 Thus, it enables more nodes to participate in model training, which results in a model that better adapts to the local changes inside the global dataset.